 Just thinking about a trip to Center Parcs makes me giddy.
 It’s so much fun for all ages, not just for kids.
 But thinking about what to pack for Center Parcs, especially if it’s your first visit, can be totally overwhelming.
 (Been there, done that.)
-Luckily, you have this post with literally everything we take with us!
+Luckily, you have this post with a Center Parcs packing list that has literally everything we take with us!

 I’m 100% convinced that Center Parcs is one of Europe’s best-kept secrets for families.

 (and no, they’re not paying me to say all this, we’ve paid out of pocket for all of our stays.)

 What is Center Parcs?